nicocampuzan0/pwn.college.solved/intercepting-communication/aes_cbc_poa_partial.md

     <img width="823" height="472" alt="image" src="https://github.com/user-attachments/assets/e1f70930-8f93-4aa1-b4fd-80dd8c461b3a" />

 - Make sure you receive the first output line from `/challenge/worker` before the guessing loop.
 Otherwise, it will seem like the first guess for the last byte, `\x00`, succeeded, and you'll never find the password.
+- If it doesn't work - I did not take care of the edge case where the original padding actually happens to be 2 bytes and the first right guess is the one that makes the decoded ciphertext be `\x02` instead of `\x01`.
+I think it's easier to play the odds and re-start the challenge if it doesn't work than adding the extra logic.
+You would have to keep track of the first guess and, if no successful guess is found for the second-to-last byte, or the password ends up being wrong, restart the loop and skip the saved first guess for the last byte.

 # Solution
 ```